oxfordcontrol/GeneralQP.jl/README.md

 remove_column!(F::UpdatableQR{T}, idx::Int).
 ```

-Similarly, [`UpdatableHessianLDL`](https://github.com/oxfordcontrol/GeneralQP.jl/blob/master/src/linear_algebra.jl) provides an updatable LDLt factorization F for the projection of the hessian `P` on the nullspace of the working constraints.
+Similarly, [`UpdatableHessianLDL`](https://github.com/oxfordcontrol/GeneralQP.jl/blob/master/src/linear_algebra.jl) provides an updatable `LDLt` factorization for the projection of the hessian `P` on the nullspace of the working constraints.

 `UpdatableHessianLDL` is based on `UpdatableQR` and implements functionality for artificial constraints ([QPOPT 1.0 Manual, Section 3.2](https://web.stanford.edu/group/SOL/guides/qpopt.pdf)).